postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/v2/installation.md

 # Installation

-The PostgresML deployment consists of two parts: the PostgreSLQ extension, and the dashboard app.
+The PostgresML deployment consists of two parts: the PostgreSQL extension, and the dashboard app.
 The extension provides all the machine learning functionality and can be used independently.
 The dashboard app provides a system overview for easier management and notebooks for writing experiments.

 ## Extension